 Figure 11.
 Finely-Discretized AASHTO Base Model: Road with Velocity Vectors.

-Applying the MDC approach to this curve, curvature vectors were plotted with respect to the road segments as shown Figure 12.
-The curvature magnitude was plotted with respect to road segments to obtain a base curvature profile as shown in Figure 13.
+Applying the MDC approach to this curve, curvature vectors were plotted with respect to the road segments, as shown Figure 12.
+The curvature magnitude was plotted with respect to road segments to obtain a base curvature profile, as shown in Figure 13.